SantoshPenugurthi/Dassault-Rafale-Detection-Analinear/README.md

 # Repository Overview

-This repository contains code and documentation for detecting object with Pretrained Models(Task1) and with Custom Dataset(Task2).
+This repository contains code and documentation for detecting object with pretrained models(task1) and with custom dataset(task2).

 ## Directory Structure